 ・The lawsuit is unlikely to be the last.
 Though calls have grown over the years for an investigation into the eugenics program, the government has made no response except to argue that the program was legal at the time.
 Similar programs in Germany and Sweden were quickly scrapped, and apologies and compensation were made to the victims there.
 Japan has yet to follow suit.
 Many records of Japan’s sterilization program have already been destroyed.

 What would you do if someone important to you was sterilized, without them ever knowing it?

 Three years after the end of World War II, Japan enacted the 1948 Eugenic Protection Law, which allowed the state to forcibly sterilize people with mental or intellectual disabilities.
 In 1996, the law was amended to become the Maternal Health Act, effectively banning involuntary sterilization.

-In the intervening years, more than 16,500 people underwent forced surgery by the state.
+In the intervening years, more than 16,500 people underwent forced surgery by the state, according to data compiled by Tansa.
 Some were not even told they would be unable to have children after the operation.
 Trickery and deception were widespread.